 Bio

 In addition to her research, Amy has been teaching theatre since 2005.
-She is an Assistant Professor of Theatre in Directing at the University of Northern Iowa where she regularly teaches courses in directing, script analysis, dramaturgy, and musical theatre and directs productions in the department's season.
-She spent several years as the Education Programs Director for Inspire Creative, an arts organization in Parker, Colorado, where she developed a brand new theatre education program for students ages 5-18 in conjunction with the Town of Parker and the Parker Arts and Cultural Center.
+Amy is currently an Associate Professor of Theatre History in the School of Theatre at Oklahoma City University and the head of the BA in Theatre Innovation and Entreprenuership.
+The BATIE is a flexible, individualized degree program for aspiring theatre artists.
+Previously, Amy spent four years as an Assistant Professor of Theatre in Directing at the University of Northern Iowa.
+She also spent several years as the Education Programs Director for Inspire Creative, an arts organization in Parker, Colorado, where she developed a brand new theatre education program for students ages 5-18 in conjunction with the Town of Parker and the Parker Arts and Cultural Center.
 She has also taught children’s theatre for the Aurora Fox and the Colorado Shakespeare Festival.

 From 2008-2013 Amy ran the nationally acclaimed drama program at Heritage High School in Littleton, Colorado.
 Under Amy’s direction, the department went from approximately fifty students to approximately two-hundred students.
 In Amy's time running the program, she produced five shows a season, and the program was named a BroadwayWorld.com School in the Spotlight.
 Amy’s former students went on to study performance, design, and technical theatre at some of the best theatre schools in the country and to work professionally all over the country including New York and Los Angeles.

 Additionally, Amy is a trained Intimacy Director.
-She has choreographed intimacy in numerous shows she has directed and has completed twenty-two hours of training with Theatrical Intimacy Education.
+She has choreographed intimacy in numerous shows including Lizzie the Musical with Forgelight Theatreworks, The Prom, with Lyric Theatre of Oklahoma, and School for Lies at Oklahoma City University.
+Amy has completed formal training with several organizations including Theatrical Intimacy Education.
 Amy brings her expertise in creating brave spaces in her classroom and rehearsal room to the staging of intimacy.

 In addition to her research, Amy has been teaching theatre since 2005.
-She is an Assistant Professor of Theatre in Directing at the University of Northern Iowa where she regularly teaches courses in directing, script analysis, dramaturgy, and musical theatre and directs productions in the department's season.
-She spent several years as the Education Programs Director for Inspire Creative, an arts organization in Parker, Colorado, where she developed a brand new theatre education program for students ages 5-18 in conjunction with the Town of Parker and the Parker Arts and Cultural Center.
+Amy is currently an Associate Professor of Theatre History in the School of Theatre at Oklahoma City University and the head of the BA in Theatre Innovation and Entreprenuership.
+The BATIE is a flexible, individualized degree program for aspiring theatre artists.
+Previously, Amy spent four years as an Assistant Professor of Theatre in Directing at the University of Northern Iowa.
+She also spent several years as the Education Programs Director for Inspire Creative, an arts organization in Parker, Colorado, where she developed a brand new theatre education program for students ages 5-18 in conjunction with the Town of Parker and the Parker Arts and Cultural Center.
 She has also taught children’s theatre for the Aurora Fox and the Colorado Shakespeare Festival.

 From 2008-2013 Amy ran the nationally acclaimed drama program at Heritage High School in Littleton, Colorado.
 Under Amy’s direction, the department went from approximately fifty students to approximately two-hundred students.
 In Amy's time running the program, she produced five shows a season, and the program was named a BroadwayWorld.com School in the Spotlight.
 Amy’s former students went on to study performance, design, and technical theatre at some of the best theatre schools in the country and to work professionally all over the country including New York and Los Angeles.

 Additionally, Amy is a trained Intimacy Director.
-She has choreographed intimacy in numerous shows she has directed and has completed twenty-two hours of training with Theatrical Intimacy Education.
+She has choreographed intimacy in numerous shows including Lizzie the Musical with Forgelight Theatreworks, The Prom, with Lyric Theatre of Oklahoma, and School for Lies at Oklahoma City University.
+Amy has completed formal training with several organizations including Theatrical Intimacy Education.
 Amy brings her expertise in creating brave spaces in her classroom and rehearsal room to the staging of intimacy.